mfwolffe/mfwolffe/README.md

  * y'all.
 Idk, I just don't really have words.
 Think about all the scaffolding for you to have the opportunity to write that project?
    * it's just sad, really.
 * Get back into obfuscated C[^1] ^^ ;)
-* Alluded to above, but for my thesis I have been working towards building a digital audio workstation in the browser (scaffolded within MusicCPR); I want every last line in my DAW to either by my own or FOSS.
+* Alluded to above, but for my thesis I have been working towards building a digital audio workstation in the browser (scaffolded within a research project at JMU); I want every last line in my DAW to either by my own or FOSS.
 * Never finish anything
 * Get better at bash scripting (that's a daemon)